beingdhruvv/ImageSharpening-KD-SwinIR-M-x4-PSNR/code/README.md

-# Code Folder – Scripts for Training & Evaluation
+# Scripts for Training & Evaluation

 This folder contains all the core scripts used to train and evaluate the student Mini-UNet model for image sharpening via knowledge distillation from the SwinIR teacher model.